Welcome to the Neighborhood!

 Furniture, appliances, and bulky items can be collected from the curb for a fee upon request.
 The fee is $15 for up to three items and $5 for each additional item.
 Call (919) 969-5100 to schedule collection prior to items being placed at the curb.

 For more information, visit: www.townofchapelhill.org/trash

 Combine paper, magazines, cartons, junk mail, plastic bottles, metal cans, aluminum foil, glass bottles and jars, etc. at the curb, in designated recycling bins, and at drop-off sites.

 For more information, visit Orange County Solid Waste Management Department

+- No more than four unrelated people can reside in a dwelling unit (for example, in a single family house or on one side of a duplex).
 Violators could be fined up to $100 per day for the first offense, $200 per day for the second offense within 180 days and $500 per day for a third offense within 365 days.

 Have questions?
 Contact the Chapel Hill Planning Department at 919-968-2728 or the Fire Department 919-968-2781.

 If you are a University student and have questions about your lease, you can contact Student Legal Services for assistance.
 For more information, visit: http://studentlegalservices.web.unc.edu/

 If you are a renter, learn more about your rights and responsibilities in the document below.